VictoriaParkes/MS1-Vikki-Sponge-Patisserie/README.md

 ## Code
 [W3 Schools](https://www.w3schools.com/) and lessons from [Code Institute's Full Stack Developer Course](https://codeinstitute.net/full-stack-software-development-diploma/) were frequently referred to in the development of this website.
 Code for the header, footer and gallery was sourced from the 'Love-Running' project.

+The 404 error page was created using [GitHub documentation](https://docs.github.com/en/pages/getting-started-with-github-pages/creating-a-custom-404-page-for-your-github-pages-site).

 The README.md file was created using a [markdown cheat sheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet#t) as reference.

 ## Content
 The content of the website was written by Victoria Parkes.

-The local development section of this document was written using [GitHub Docs](https://docs.github.com/en/get-started/quickstart/fork-a-repo).
+The local development section of this document was written using [GitHub documentation](https://docs.github.com/en/get-started/quickstart/fork-a-repo).

 ## Media
 All icons were sourced from [Font Awesome](https://fontawesome.com/).